Capability approach: Functionings

 In the most basic sense, functionings consist of "beings and doings".
-As a result, living may be seen as a set of interrelated functionings.
+As a result, living may be seen as a set of interrelated functions.
 Essentially, functionings are the states and activities constitutive of a person's being.
 Examples of functionings can vary from elementary things, such as being healthy, having a good job, and being safe, to more complex states, such as being happy, having self-respect, and being calm.
 Moreover, Amartya Sen contends that functionings are crucial to an adequate understanding of the capability approach; capability is conceptualized as a reflection of the freedom to achieve valuable functionings.

-In other words, functionings are the subjects of the capabilities referred to in the approach: what we are capable, want to be capable, or should be capable to be and/or do.
+In other words, functionings are the subjects of the capabilities referred to in the approach: what we are capable of, want to be capable of, or should be capable of being and/or do.
 Therefore, a person's chosen combination of functionings, what they are and do, is part of their overall capability set — the functionings they were able to do.
 Yet, functionings can also be conceptualized in a way that signifies an individual's capabilities.
 Eating, starving, and fasting would all be considered functionings, but the functioning of fasting differs significantly from that of starving because fasting, unlike starving, involves a choice and is understood as choosing to fast despite the presence of other options.
-Consequently, an understanding of what constitutes functionings is inherently tied together with an understanding of capabilities, as defined by this approach.